wevm/wagmi/.changeset/cuddly-dodos-visit.md

 "@wagmi/cli": patch
 ---

-Replace SnowTrace with SnowScan an Etherscan product.
+Replaced SnowTrace with SnowScan for the Etherscan plugin